cloudspannerecosystem/autoscaler/terraform/cloud-functions/distributed/README.md

     gcloud app create --region="${AUTOSCALER_APP_ENGINE_LOCATION}"
     ```

-7. Create database to store the state of the Autoscaler.
+7. Create a database to store the state of the Autoscaler.
     State can be stored in either Firestore or Cloud Spanner.

     In case you want to use Firestore, create a new instance